liushang17/AEnet/README.md

 AENet consists of six steps: ASP Determination, ASP-Expression Network Construction, Multiple-Sample Integration, Key ASP Identification, ASP Cluster Determination, Cell Type Identification Assistance, and Regulatory Mechanism Prediction.
 Detailed information for each step is provided below.

 ### ASP Determination
+The goal of the ASP Determination step is to identify alternative splicing patterns within the dataset.

+Inputs: The input required for this step: A series of junctions in the dataset from DESJ-detection (https://github.com/liushang17/DESJ-detection).
+Step1: ASP Determination.
+Exon-exon junctions with the same starting point or endpoint were defined as alternative splicing patterns (ASP).
+Outputs: The output of ASP determination is one metadata, including ASPs and the junction composition of ASPs.

+Below is an example command:
+asp <- asp(annj)  # annj is a dataframe with the first column as junctions.

 ## install